 If the phantom supply is modified (see Figure 7), the phantom presence indicator can be used as a remote “Q” light.
 The modified supply provides the microphone sufficient current to operate normally at a voltage just below the indicator’s activation point.
 The supply has a switch or relay contact that raises the feed voltage above the activation point and the light lights.
 By controlling the rate of voltage change and through proper feed resistor selection, the light can be switched on and off with no audible side effects.

 The phantom “Q” allows the station, truck, studio, etc. to directly signal the talent at any time via the microphone line.
 Note: The “Q” light functions even if the power switch is off.
 This feature prevents the station signal from being accidentally cut off by use of the mute function.

-- Low cost and high capacity.
-A 9-volt alkaline battery like the one used by the RE34 can be purchased for approximately a third of a cost of a 9.8-volt mercury battery, and it can provide nearly twice the usable energy.
+Low cost and high capacity.
+A 9-volt alkaline battery like the one used by the RE34 can be purchased for approximately a third of the cost of a 9.8-volt mercury battery, and it can provide nearly twice the usable energy.

 The line level amplifier is housed in the cylindrical portion of the RE34.
 It employs discrete components to achieve the optimum combination of output capability and minimal current demand.
 A key feature of the RE34 line level amplifier is the use of a relatively large, saturation-resistant transformer in its output stage.
 The use of a transformer affords several significant advantages over “transformerless” balanced output systems:

 When operated into an unbalanced load, the output level and current demand of the RE34 are unchanged.
 A typical transformerless unit drops 6 dB in output and its current demand increases dramatically because one-half of its output is shorted to ground.